Product discovery

 Mapped workflows, ran 8 interviews, and sized activation gaps before touching UI.

 Bhava is my nights-and-weekends AI tool built with one part-time engineer.
-I lead everything from product discovery to shipped experiments-driving 60% activation, 5% landing conversion, $150–200 MRR, and −40% cost per diagram in four weeks.
+I lead everything from product discovery to shipped experiments-driving 60% activation, 5% landing weeks.

 Mapped workflows, ran 8 interviews, and sized activation gaps before touching UI.